-- Close Reading: we will employ a range of close reading skills and strategies to engage with literary and digital texts. - Historicizing: we will place texts in their historical period and articulate continuities and differences with texts/periods which precede and follow it. - Breadth: we will read widely, engaging with literature from multiple chronological periods, geographical areas, genres, and literary traditions. - Integration: we will integrate the above skills and deploy them simultaneously in our work.
+- Close Reading: we will employ a range of close reading skills and strategies to engage with literary and scholarly texts. - Synthesizing: we will bring a variety of texts, scholars and/or theories into conversation in creating arguments about children's literature. - Breadth: we will read widely, engaging with children's literature from multiple chronological periods, geographical areas, genres, and literary traditions. - Range of Approaches: we will use different questions to open texts in different ways. - Writing: we will use writing to practice critical and analytical thinking about literature and to reflect on our writing process and revision. - Integration: we will integrate the above skills and deploy them simultaneously in our work.